enspiral-root-systems/coop-constitution/README.md

 The Board may from time to time appoint any person to be an additional director, either to fill a casual vacancy or as an addition to the existing directors, who shall hold office only until the next annual meeting.

 ### 16 POWERS OF DIRECTORS
-The powers of the Directors will take into account the following unique features of Loomio Co-operative:
+The powers of the Directors will take into account the following unique features of Root Systems Co-operative:

 * In carrying out its obligations under the Act and under this Constitution, The Board will at all times carry out its duties with a view to serving the transacting shareholders, and finding ways to involve and engage the transacting shareholders in important decisions.
 * Whenever developing processes to carry out their duties under this Constitution the Board will emphasise collaboration and generate collective wisdom within the shareholding and interest groups.